Oybek Kilichev

-Oybek Kilichev (born 17 January 1989) is an Uzbek footballer playing for FC Qizilqum Zarafshon as a midfielder.
+Oybek Kilichev (born 17 January 1989) is an Uzbek footballer.

 Club career

 Born in Tashkent, he started his youth career with Traktor Tashkent in 2007 before joining FK Pakhtakor in 2008.
 In 2010, after being promoted to the first team, he made 2 appearances for the club.
 In order to get more first team appearances he tried his luck with FK Andijan.
 The following year saw him returning to his former club.
 In January 2014, he signed for Al-Shaab of UAE Pro League.

 On 20 January 2015, Kilichev moved to Persian Gulf Pro League side Paykan F.C. on a free transfer, signing an 18-month contract.
 Kilichev signed with his current club, FK Pakhtakor on 15 January 2016.
 He signed with Perak FA in June 2016.